intuiface/intuiface-cdk/libs/tools/schematics/interface-asset-schematics/README.md

 - [Help](#help)

 ## Install
-Install the interface asset schematics :
+Install the interface asset schematics:
     `npm install @intuiface/interface-asset`

-## Prerequisite
+## Prerequisites

-- [NodeJS](https://nodejs.org/) installed, to use NPM to manage project’s dependencies
+- [NodeJS](https://nodejs.org/) so you can use NPM to manage your project’s dependencies
-- [Visual Studio Code](https://code.visualstudio.com/) to code, build an test
+- [Visual Studio Code](https://code.visualstudio.com/) to code, build, and test your project
+- [Angular Schematics CLI](https://www.npmjs.com/package/@angular-devkit/schematics-cli).
+Install it using NPM:
-- Install `@angular-devkit/schematics-cli` with `npm install -g @angular-devkit/schematics-cli`
+`npm install -g @angular-devkit/schematics-cli`

 ## Usage
-Use it with : `schematics @intuiface/interface-asset:create`
+Use it with: `schematics @intuiface/interface-asset:create`.
-    it will prompt you about the interface-asset name and create all files
+It will prompt you for the interface-asset name and then will create all files.

-⚠️ Please use only alphanumeric characters for the name of your interface-asset (no "-" no special characters ...etc).
-The schematics will accept it but may fail when you will try to build your project.
+⚠️ Please use only alphanumeric characters in the name of your interface-asset (no "-", no special characters, etc).
+The schematics will accept it but may fail when you try to build your project.

-After installation done, please restart VSCode if you want the code analyzer running.
+After installation is complete, restart VSCode if you want the code analyzer running.
 You can use the command `npm run lint` if you want to run the code analyzer manually.
 We provide automatic linting (code analyzing) in VSCode through the `settings.json` file in the `.vscode` folder.

-Develop your interface asset using the squeleton or read the documentation of [Intuiface Core](https://github.com/intuiface/intuiface-cdk/blob/master/libs/core/README.md)
+Develop your interface asset using the skeleton or read the documentation for [Intuiface Core](https://github.com/intuiface/intuiface-cdk/blob/master/libs/core/README.md)

-Then run `npm run build` to build in production or `npm run build:debug` to be able to debug your interface asset.
+Then run `npm run build` to build for production or `npm run build:debug` to debug your interface asset.

 ## Help

-Found a problem, a bug ?
-Or need some help ?
+Found a problem, a bug?
+Or need some help?
-Please do not create an issue in Github, ask us on our support page : https://support.intuiface.com/
+Please do not create an issue in Github!
+Ask us via our Support page : https://support.intuiface.com/